 Stand Up Paddleboard

-One to One coaching sessions and Inland Water SUP Tours with Max Shepherd (English Team Surf SUP rider).
+One to One coaching sessions and Inland Water SUP Tours with Max Shepherd (One of the UK’s leading Surf SUP riders).

 BSUPA Instructor training and BSUPA competition enrollment